HGeorgeWilliams/We-Yone-Python-Club/Tutorials/README.md

 FUTURE SESSIONS THIS MONTH

-July 18: Numbers and numerical expressions
+July 25: Numbers and numerical expressions

-July 25: Introduction to functions

 Sessions start at 16:00 GMT and you can join via https://meet.google.com/jdg-psqc-jeo